World Building Guide for Dungeons and Dragons

 So what will your world look like?
 Ancient and filled with ruins from a glorious past civilization (easiest and most common)?
 A world at the pinnacle of technology and magic (hardest to play)?
 An item (i.e. One Ring of Power or Silmarils) or group of people (Fëanor / Morgoth or Sauron) that have shaped the course of history?

 List any people / items or anything else of importance and how it changed the history of the world.
 If you want to know how create a memorable villain for use in your history please read our article here.

-What are the major mountain ranges, plains, swamps, forests, oceans, lakes and rivers.
+What are the major mountain ranges, plains, swamps, forests, oceans, lakes, and rivers?
 The best way to figure out the geography is to make or find a map that you can use.
 The fastest way to create this would be to use DonJon’s world builder.

 If you have something more specific in mind you can just sketch it out on paper – it doesn’t have to look nice or be incredibly fancy.
-I have used plenty of hand drawn maps with major labels that look like a child did them and it was fine.
+I have used plenty of hand-drawn maps with major labels that look like a child did them and it was fine.
 If you are serious about your maps there are plenty of software tools out there that can help you do as much as you would like.
-Otherwise you may want to have one generated for you for free with the link above.
+Otherwise, you may want to have one generated for you for free with the link above.

 What races have power in your world?
-Is there a mixed humanoid kingdom, a predominately dwarven kingdom in the mountains, nomadic barbarian tribe of goblinoids, and the undead isle ruled by an ancient lich wizard to the south?
+Is there a mixed humanoid kingdom, a predominately dwarven kingdom in the mountains, a nomadic barbarian tribe of goblinoids, and the undead isle ruled by an ancient lich wizard to the south?